dmbi/NextBus-Reverse-Proxy/README.md

 $ docker-compose up
 ```
 ## Configuration
 In the `config.json` file you can change the MongoDB and Redis address and port.
 The default value is the service name for use with docker-compose.
-If you are running the application without using docker-compose you should at least change both adresses to localhost.
+If you are running the application without using docker-compose you should at least change both addresses to localhost.
 In this file you can also change the threshold for the slow_requests stats.
 The default value is 1.0 (1 second).

 ## API Endpoints